20 Traditional Palestinian Food Dishes

 Ingredients and Preparation

-Popular Types of Palestine Food
+Popular Types of Palestinian Dishes

 Palestinian dishes are renowned dishes enjoyed by people in Palestine and even in nearby countries like Jordan and Israel.
 These delicacies are the result of combining many cultural civilizations that appeared in the country during and after the Islamic era.